Bluebells at Sheffield Park and Garden

 " How the merry bluebell rings To the mosses underneath... "

-Having been left undisturbed for years, this historic woodland has one of the best displays of bluebells at Sheffield Park and Garden.
 Walk Wood is a hidden delight of peace and tranquility, carpeted with bluebells throughout April and May.
 As it is off the beaten track, sturdy footwear is recommended and it may not be suitable for buggies and pushchairs.
 Storm Eunice caused significant damage in February 2022, but we're thrilled to have been able to make safe this much-loved area of the garden in time for spring this year.

 The East Park circular walk has a spectacular show of bluebells and also gives glimpses back into the garden across the lakes.
 It's also great for dog walkers, as this is the area where dogs are free to run off-lead.